ChrisChinchilla/Openly/README.md

-# Openly
+# Openly - Open source Grammarly

-A Vale linter style that aims to replicate Grammarly in an open source, privacy friendly way
+This is a series of Vale styles to attempt to emulate some features of the commercial, and closed source, Grammarly.
+More to come.